soasada/mimatte/README.md

 #### Backoffice

 The admin would like to:

-* Manage the appointments.
+#1 Manage the treatments.
-* Manage the treatments.
+#2 Manage the customers.
-* Manage the customers.
+#3 Manage the appointments.
-* Accept or deny an appointment.
+#4 Accept or deny an appointment.

 # To Do